CarterCobb/Spy-Email-Client/README.md

   - Display the decrypted content of the particular chosen email
   - Be sure that any user can act as both a sender and receiver of email.
 Be prepared to demonstrate two totally separate users conducting an encrypted conversation, using only your email application

+## Project Tech-Stack

+For this project the following items were used to develop out a program to satisfy the above requirements:

+- React.js (Frontend)
+  - JavaScript
+- Node.js (Backend)
+  - Express.js
+  - Express-Session
+  - Nodemailer
+  - SMTP/IMAP
+  - JavaScript

 ## Pre Run

 - Create a `.env` file in the root of the directory and add the following variable(s):